bensadeh/circumflex/README.md

 `circumflex` is a text-based user interface (TUI) application that lets you browse Hacker News in your terminal.
 It can list submissions by category and show the comment section.
 It is made to look good across different color schemes.

-`circumflex` does not support any login related functionality.
+`circumflex` does not support any login-related functionality.

 <p align="center">
   <img src="screenshots/comments.png" width="700" alt="^"/>